iloaiza/QuantumMAMBO.jl/README.md

 	- unitaries.jl: unitary transformations related to fermionic QuantumMAMBO operators (i.e. F_OP)
 	- wrappers.jl: runner functions which run workflows for obtaining all necessary quantities for e.g. tables in Refs.
 1 and 2

-### Main folder
-	- L1.jl: full workflow for obtaining LCU 1-norms for all decompositions/methods
-	- Project.toml: package metadata and dependencies
-	- CondaPkg.toml: python installation dependencies for micromamba environment

-### src foler
-	- config.jl: general parameters and settings for all functions
-	- QuantumMAMBO.jl: wrapper for the module, includes all necessary files
-	- UTILS folder: contains all functions

 ## References
 This code was developped and used for all results in the publications:

-[1] - I. Loaiza, A. Marefat Khah, N. Wiebe, and A. F. Izmaylov, Reducing molecular electronic Hamiltonian simulation cost for Linear Combination of Unitaries approaches. arXiv:2208.08272 (2022).
+[1] - I. Loaiza, A. Marefat Khah, N. Wiebe, and A. F. Izmaylov, Reducing molecular electronic Hamiltonian simulation cost for Linear Combination of Unitaries approaches.
+Quantum Sci.
+Technol.
+8 (3) 035019, 2023.

-[2] - I. Loaiza, A. F. Izmaylov, Reducing the molecular electronic Hamiltonian encoding costs on quantum computers by symmetry shifts. arXiv:2304.13772 (2023).
+[2] - I. Loaiza, A. F. Izmaylov, Reducing the molecular electronic Hamiltonian encoding costs on quantum computers by symmetry shifts. arXiv:2304.13772, 2023.